xwal/awesome-stars/README.md

 - [excalidraw/excalidraw-mcp](https://github.com/excalidraw/excalidraw-mcp) - Fast and streamable Excalidraw MCP App
 - [garrytan/gstack](https://github.com/garrytan/gstack) - Use Garry Tan's exact Claude Code setup: 23 opinionated tools that serve as CEO, Designer, Eng Manager, Release Manager, Doc Engineer, and QA
 - [op7418/CodePilot](https://github.com/op7418/CodePilot) - A multi-model AI agent desktop client — connect any AI provider, extend with MCP & skills, control from your phone.
 Built with Electron + Next.js.
-- [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source 24/7 Cowork app for OpenClaw, Hermes Agent, Claude Code, Codex, OpenCode, Gemini CLI and 20+ more CLI | Customize your assistants | Star if you like it!
+- [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Open-source 24/7 Cowork app for OpenClaw, Hermes, Claude Code, Codex, OpenCode and 20+ more CLI Agent | Customize your assistants | Team them up｜Star if you like it!
 - [tobi/qmd](https://github.com/tobi/qmd) - mini cli search engine for your docs, knowledge bases, meeting notes, whatever.
 Tracking current sota approaches while being all local
 - [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
 For your Codex, for your OpenCode
 - [remotion-dev/remotion](https://github.com/remotion-dev/remotion) - 🎥      Make videos programmatically with React
-- [earendil-works/pi](https://github.com/earendil-works/pi) - AI agent toolkit: unified LLM API, agent loop, TUI, coding agent CLI
 - [linshenkx/prompt-optimizer](https://github.com/linshenkx/prompt-optimizer) - An AI prompt optimizer for writing better prompts and getting better AI results.
 - [getsentry/XcodeBuildMCP](https://github.com/getsentry/XcodeBuildMCP) - A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects.
 - [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞